fridahmbithe/TheFinelCompany/README.md

-# THEFINELCOMPANY - Company website
+# THEFINELCOMPANY - Cosmetics company

 This is a repository for TheFinelCompany limited